shuichi-taketani/auto_vdbench/README.md

 - Automatically summarizes IOPS, latency, storage CPU load, etc., and outputs them to CSV for multidimensional analysis using pivot tables in Excel.
 - Supports suspending and resuming tests.
 - Automatically creates checkpoints, allowing you to resume from a checkpoint even in case of errors.
-- Posts test results with graphs to a Teams channel, allowing you to monitor the progress of the test from anywhere.<br>
+- Posts test results with graphs to a Teams channel, Slack and LINE Notify, allowing you to monitor the progress of the test from anywhere.<br>
     (The inline graph is not displayed in the Teams iPhone app and requires tapping the link.)
 - Easily creates graphs to compare results with different conditions.